That which is scarce is precious.

 That which is abundant has little value.

 Sales organizations go through the CRM selection process with great diligence.
-They spend even more resources redesigning existing processes, integrating the technology and people, training and rolling out the shiny new thing with great fanfare.
+They spend even more resources to redesign existing processes, integrate the technology and people, and train and roll out the shiny new thing with great fanfare.
 Making sure every sales person is empowered.

 Yet adoption remains at an abysmal level by measures beyond logins, “clicking on plays” and “call blocks.”
 Why?

 Here are three most cited reasons discovered by research:

 - It is delivered primarily as a technical tool, relegating the human element.

 - It is perceived to be management pushing something from above.